 - The Cheerleader: Along with her minions.
 In this show cheerleaders are treated as Always Chaotic Evil.

 - Freudian Excuse: In "Five Easy Pieces of Libby", it's strongly implied that the reason Libby doesn't show compassion for other people is because it's never been shown to her.

 - Girl Posse: She's often seen with two girls who follow her.

 - Hidden Heart of Gold: It's been stated that Libby has yet to develop compassion or empathy for her fellow human beings, but it's been proven that she has a soft spot for and genuinely loves her grandmother, whom she goes to amusement parks with on her birthday to ride roller coasters.

 - Karma Houdini: Mr. Kraft will always defer to the cheerleaders and give them whatever they want.
 Of course, after they graduate high school this doesn't make any difference whatsoever.
 Sabrina can usually taint her victory a little with slapstick, but Libby still ultimately gets what she wanted.

-- Put on a Bus: After season 3.
-It is said that Libby's parents were sending her to a boarding school.
+- Put on a Bus: After season 3, Libby's parents send her to a boarding school.